akvik/18Norway/README.md

 ## Revision history
 We will list changes here to make it easier for folks with pnps to adjust their already printed copies.

+29 March 2024:
+- Added 50 to the green T tile (T1).
+- Added correct price on D-trains on company charters.
+From 850 to 900.
 28 March 2024: initial upload

 ## Give feedback